tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 ### Pros/Cons

 - Pro: The data annotation approach gives back a full list of all validation that failed.
+- Pro: Data annotation validation is simple to setup and works well for flat options.
 - Con: Data annotation via attributes quickly gets complicated when you have fields relying on each other.
+- Con: Data annotation validation does not validate sub-objects (without custom code).

 ## Example 2: Validate()